 It was then extended for a further five years from January 2016, which ended in January 2021.
-Consultation on further declaration of the Cathays scheme will be carried out during 2021.
+A consultation period on the proposed extension of the Cathays scheme closed on 22nd March 2022, with a decision expected soon.
 Any existing additional HMO licenses issued under the previous Cathays scheme will continue until they expire and renewal would not be required until the scheme is redeclared.
 Any valid applications pending on expiry of the scheme will be held or where requested returned to the applicant.

 If a property within the area already has a licence through mandatory licensing, please note that it does not require a further licence.